Enalean/tuleap-documentation-en/languages/en/installation-guide/install-plugins.rst

 * First, you need to install the corresponding RPM package
 * Then you need to install and activate from the site admin interface

-When you want to install a new plugin, run:
+When you want to install a new plugin, run (where ``tuleap-plugin-awesomestuff`` is the name of the package of the plugin you want to install):

 ::